-Is “welding” copper possible?
+Can you weld copper?
 Absolutely.
 The trick is establishing the ideal joining method for your application.

 Welding Copper: The Possibilities

-Silicon Bronze Welding
+Silicon Bronze Welding -- Seamless Mouldings

 Silicon bronze is a kind of hybrid MIG welding/brazing technique.
 You can use a MIG welder and gun to essentially braze the materials together.
 Using MIG equipment and silicon bronze welding wire makes joining copper an easier, more repeatable quality process.

 The silicon bronze wire heating requirements aren’t enough to melt the copper base metal.
 This allows you to join thinner materials with little risk of melting or warping.
 You’re left with a yellowish filler material that can be polished and will have a similar color to your copper base material.